WRDTP ESRC STUDENTSHIPS

 - WRDTP Advanced Quantitative Methods Awards (100% funded by DTP)

-Applications for academic colleagues to submit a proposal for the following WRDTP ESRC Awards has now closed:
+Academic colleagues are invited to develop a proposal for the following WRDTP ESRC Awards:

 - WRDTP Network Awards (100% funded by DTP and White Rose University Consortium)